zohaibterminator/machine-failure-classification-from-scratch/README.md

 # Machine Failure Prediction

 This project aims to predict machine failures using logistic regression.
 The notebook includes data preprocessing, feature scaling, model training from scratch, evaluation, and visualization of results.
+Machine Failure prediction is really important for preventing uneccessary maintanence cost, helping in scheduling maintenance activities during non-operational hours, and ensuring peak productivity.
+Involving a ML model like this one for failure prediction can help ensure early detection of failure and utilize the data coming from the sensors in real-time.

 ## Overview